Table of Contents

 Begin with planning your DIY project well.
 One of the first things to consider before taking on this sort of mini-dog-house-building project is how you want to position your future DIY cold weather dog house in your yard.

 Here are some things that you need to take into account:

-- Avoid low lying areas that may flood when it rains or when snow melts.
-You don’t want your dog to have to splash through puddles and get wet paws in the cold.
+- Avoid low-lying areas that may flood when it rains or when the snow melts.
+You don't want your dog to have to splash through puddles and get wet paws in the cold.
 Plus, the added moisture inside the DIY cold weather dog house could make any bedding uncomfortable, smelly or moldy.

-- It’s a good idea to position the dog house’s opening so that it faces the door to your own house.
-This way, you both can keep an eye on each other from your respective shelters.
-Your dog will feel more comfortable knowing they haven’t been abandoned and you’ll be able to check on your dog with a quick glance.
+- Position the dog house's opening so it faces the door to your own home.
+This way, you can keep an eye on each other from your respective shelters.
+Your dog will feel more comfortable knowing they haven't been abandoned, and you'll be able to check on your dog with a quick glance.